 The Fellowship Examination has four components (see table below).
 Each candidate must sit all components of the examination.
 Components from previous failed examinations will not be considered.

-The Fellowship Examination is held annually in October and November.
-Candidates complete the written examinations online via ExamSoft from their home or office following guidelines.
-Clinical examinations are held at a professional venue in one central location.
+The Fellowship Examination is held annually in October to November.
+(Refer to the calendar on the RACDS website.
+All examination timing is approximate and subject to change each year).
+The written examinations are held on two consecutive days in advance of the commencement of the clinical examinations.
+Candidates complete the written examinations at regional locations or online via ExamSoft from their home or office.
+Clinical examinations are held in one central location face-to-face, or via Zoom where candidates attend professional examination venues in their nearest capital city.